-Perennial, Zone 4-9
+Perennial, zones 4-9

-Germination: 14-30 days,
+Germination: 14-30 days

 Light Needs: Full sun

-Soil Needs: Average, well drained
+Soil Needs: Average, sandy loam well-drained